blackbaud/skyux1/README.md

 ### Visual regression tests

 We run visual regression tests through Browserstack using [webdrivercss](https://github.com/webdriverio/webdrivercss).
-To run these tests against a local selenium server you will need [GraphicsMagick](http://www.graphicsmagick.org/) for image processing which you will have to install on your system.
+To run these tests against a local selenium server you will need [GraphicsMagick](http://www.graphicsmagick.org/) for image processing installed on your system.

 ##### Mac OS X using [Homebrew](http://mxcl.github.io/homebrew/)
 ```sh